-Doing intellectually complex work and interacting with others may help forestall the effects of Alzheimer’s disease, according to two studies released on Sunday.
+Doing intellectually complex work and interacting with others may help forestall the effects of Alzheimer’s disease, according to two studies released in July 2016.

 Individuals in one study who had a “mentally stimulating lifestyle” were protected from the cognitive decline associated with the typical Western diet, according to Matthew Parrott, of Baycrest Health Sciences in Toronto, Ontario, and his colleagues.